abnerrolim/song-test/music-gathering/README.md

  - A not-embedded cache.
 Currently the application uses ConcurrentMapCacheManager.
 The reason was to avoid complexity to run the application.
  - A not-embedded RBDMS.
 Currently the application uses HSQL (by default).
 The reason was to avoid complexity to run the application.
  - As result of using ConcurrentMapCacheManager, it's not possible define a cache TTL.
 Actually, the cache on database layer is commented to allow a visualization of the asynchronous updates.
- - To make use of lombok.
+ - Make use of lombok.
 All lombok annotations was commented because lombok doesn't work well with java modules.
- - A better solution for java-module conflicts, some used libs aren't fully compatible with java modules.
+ - A better solution for java-module conflicts, currently the module-info file exists, but was renamed.
  - Control for API's consuming.
-Currently the strategy for dealing with API's rate limits relay on Hystryx, but it's possible to reject to process a Command Message with some API reach its limits.
+Currently the strategy for dealing with API's rate limits is based on Hystryx closed/open circuits, but it's possible to reject consuming a Command Message based on API rate-limits.
+Was not implemented by now because of complexity.
  - Better logic to choose which ArtistDescriptionExtractor will execute.
-Today it's simple executes linear until find one that can extract the description.
+Today it's simple executes all until find one that can extract the description.
- - More ArtistDescriptionExtractor strategies.
  - A recurrent job to maintain the data correctness, searching for null attributes of missing Command Messages (description null, album image null) or /not_ready_default_none.jpg' album images
  - More tests

+## Incompabilities
+  - SpringBootTest can't read project context of java module projects https://github.com/spring-projects/spring-framework/issues/21515.
+  - Lombok doesn't workd properly with java module projects